MacBook Pro: Unibody (2008–2012)

-Thunderbolt technology, Sandy Bridge dual-core Intel Core i5 and i7 (on the 13-inch model) or quad-core i7 (on the 15- and 17-inch models) processors, and a high-definition FaceTime camera were added on February 24, 2011.
-Intel HD Graphics 3000 come integrated with the CPU, while the 15- and 17-inch models also utilize AMD Radeon HD 6490M and Radeon HD 6750M graphics cards.
-Later editions of these models, following the release of OS X Lion, replaced the Expose (F3) key with a Mission Control key, and the Dashboard (F4) key with a Launchpad key.
+Thunderbolt technology, Sandy Bridge dual-core Intel Core i5 and i7 (on the 13 in model) or quad-core i7 (on the 15 and 17 in models) processors, and a high-definition FaceTime camera were added on February 24, 2011.
+Intel HD Graphics 3000 come integrated with the CPU, while the 15 and 17 in models also utilize AMD Radeon HD 6490M and Radeon HD 6750M graphics cards.
+Later editions of these models, following the release of OS X Lion, replaced the Exposé (F3) key with a Mission Control key, and the Dashboard (F4) key with a Launchpad key.
 The chassis bottoms are also engraved differently from the 2010 models.
 The Thunderbolt serial bus platform can achieve speeds of up to 10 Gbit/s, which is up to twice as fast as the USB 3.0 specification, 20 times faster than the USB 2.0 specification, and up to 12 times faster than FireWire 800.
 Apple communicated that Thunderbolt could be used to drive displays or to transfer large quantities of data in a short amount of time.

 On June 11, 2012, Apple announced upgraded Mac notebooks at the Worldwide Developers Conference (WWDC) in San Francisco.
 The 2012 MacBook Pro models have Ivy Bridge processors and USB 3.0 ports, and the default RAM on premium models was increased to 8 GB.
-Following this announcement, the 17-inch model was discontinued.
-After a media event on October 22, 2013, Apple discontinued all non-retina unibody MacBook Pros except for the entry-level 2.5 GHz 13-inch model.
+Following this announcement, the 17 in model was discontinued.
+After a media event on October 22, 2013, Apple discontinued all non-Retina unibody MacBook Pros except for the entry-level 2.5 GHz 13 in model.